What’s Third Wave Coffee All About?

 Mar 29, 2018

-This generation in coffee enjoyment is referred to as the “3rd wave.”
-The 1st was the era of instant coffee from the end of the 19th century to the 1960s.
-That was followed by the 2nd wave from the 1960s to around the year 2000 when Seattle-based coffee chains exploded in popularity.
-The 3rd wave is characterized by the careful selection of bean by origin, roasting in-store, and the use of the pour-over method for precision brewing.
+The current "coffee generation" is referred to as the "third wave".
+The first wave was the era of instant coffee from the end of the 19th century to the 1960s.
+That was followed by the second wave from the 1960s to around the year 2000 when Seattle-based coffee chains exploded in popularity.
+The third wave is characterized by the careful selection of bean by origin, roasting in-store, and the use of the pour-over method for precision brewing.

-Tokyo is an excellent choice for 3rd wave cafés.
-Here we give some suggestions for 3rd wave coffee drinks that can be found close to Shinjuku Station.
+Tokyo is an excellent city for third wave cafés.
+In this article we will introduce some cafés that specialize in third wave coffee that can be found close to Shinjuku Station.

-Based in San Francisco on the American West Coast, VERVE COFFEE opened a location last year in NEWoMan Shinjuku, a commercial facility at the Shinjuku Station South Exit.
-After being purchased from farms around the world, the coffee beans are roasted in California and then quickly shipped by plane to Shinjuku where it is carefully brewed by baristas.
-Under the concept of “coffee is a fruit,” Verve Roasters delivers fresh java with a fruity aroma.
+Based on the American West Coast in San Francisco, Verve Coffee opened a location last year in NEWoMan Shinjuku, a commercial facility connected to Shinjuku Station via the New South Exit.
+After being purchased from farms around the world, the coffee beans are roasted in California and then quickly shipped by plane to Shinjuku where they are carefully brewed by the baristas.
+As the shop maintains that "coffee is a fruit", Verve Roasters delivers fresh java with a slightly fruity aroma.

 Address: 2nd Floor, 5-24-55 Sendagaya Shibuya-ku Tokyo